WIOSymphony/WIOSym_InfoChannel/README.md

-# wiosym_public
+# This is a Public repository for the WIOSymphony project
-Open project repository
+Main information found in the wikipage of the repositior.
 To be updated